How to Help Employees Recover From the Death of a Coworker

 Keep the person's workstation intact

 The deceased person's workstation should not be cleared right away, if possible.
-There may be some cases where another employee must take over the place, such as a receptionist station or an order desk.
+There may be some cases where another employee must take over the space, such as at a receptionist station or an order desk.
 Otherwise, it is best to leave the station as it is for a few days.
-If things are put away too quickly, co-workers may feel angry or resentful, possibly because they may feel that managers are trivializing or dismissing their loss.
+If things are put away too quickly, coworkers may feel angry or resentful because they may feel that managers are trivializing or dismissing their loss.

 Employees can put up pictures, place flowers, or write their feelings about the deceased in a memorial book at the deceased’s work station or in a public area of the office.
 A photo of the person who past can also be placed in the lunchroom.

 Everyone grieves differently.
 Some people rebound quickly while others need a longer time to recover.
 Their closeness to the deceased should be taken into consideration when decisions are made about work modification or time off.
 Most employees recover within a day to two weeks.
 People could be triggered to think about the deceased person at any point.